NMillard/learnings/software-design/designing-software.md

 Orchestrators often take a dependency on other services solely to notify them that something happened.
 This coupling can be eliminated just by publishing an in-process event and let interested services listen to that event.

+Other times, what I call "orchestrator" is worth having, and attempting to eliminate it results in a mess and a hard-to-understand interface.

 ## Managing constructor dependencies

 Inversion of control combined with dependency injection is an immensely valuable practice.
 Though, it may lead to constructor bloat if you're not careful.